xrash/gonf/README.md

 [the golang string specification](http://golang.org/ref/spec#String_literals)

-## TODO
+# TODO
- - Add implicit semi-colons to support unquoted long strings separated by spaces
+ - Study implicit semi-colons to support unquoted long strings separated by spaces.
- - Study the possibility to merge multiple duplicate keys in an array
+ - Write a real spec.
- - Write a real spec
+ - Implement arrays with arrays.
+Sorry, guys.
+It was just less work to deal with maps.